At Long Last, the Frick Gets a Reopening Date

 A rendering of the Frick Collection’s new auditorium.
 Image courtesy of Selldorf Architects.

-The reopening will be the swan song for Wardropper, who has led the Frick since 2011 and announced his impending retirement last January.
-(The 73-year-old’s successor, Axel Rüger, will take the reins later this spring.
-He comes to the Frick from the Royal Academy of Arts in London, where he has been director since 2019.)
+The reopening will be the swan song for Wardropper, who has led the Frick since 2011 and announced his impending retirement (opens in a new window) last January.
+(The 73-year-old’s successor, Axel Rüger (opens in a new window), will take the reins later this spring.
+He comes to the Frick from the Royal Academy of Arts (opens in a new window) in London, where he has been director since 2019.)

-Wardropper overcame significant obstacles in seeing the massive project, first announced in 2014, to its completion.
-Originally, the museum’s plans called for building a six-story annex from Davis Brody Bond on the site of its historic Russell Page-designed garden.
-That sparked a successful campaign from preservationists that forced the museum to go back to the drawing board.
+Wardropper overcame significant obstacles in seeing the massive project (opens in a new window), first announced in 2014 (opens in a new window), to its completion.
+Originally, the museum’s plans called for building a six-story annex from Davis Brody Bond (opens in a new window) on the site of its historic Russell Page-designed garden (opens in a new window).
+That sparked a successful campaign from preservationists (opens in a new window) that forced the museum to go back to the drawing board.

 A rendering of the Frick Collection.
 Image courtesy of Selldorf Architects.